 The ethos of being a Brother of the Charterhouse

 The Charterhouse buildings and staff provide accommodation for the Brothers, who enjoy privacy and independence while being part of a community which offers companionship and support.
 All members of the community do their best to accept the responsibilities of ‘good neighbours’ – to be unhurried, considerate, and practically helpful.
-We aim at expressing our founder’s spirit of generosity and gratitude in the way we live.
+We aim to express our founder’s spirit of generosity and gratitude in the way that we live.

 How to apply

-- If you do, then please print out and complete the Application Form and post it as follows:
+If you can answer ‘yes’ to all of the above, then please download (or print out) and complete the First Stage Application Form and either email it to firstname.lastname@example.org or post it as follows:

 The Clerk to the Brothers

-- We will look at your Application Form and will then contact you to explain what happens next and perhaps ask some further questions.
+If you would like to ask any questions or need help completing the form, please email Sophia Osei or call 020 3817 4172.
+We will look at your First Stage Application Form and then contact you to explain what happens next and perhaps ask some further questions.